Toni Hasenbeck

 Toni Hasenbeck (born August 17, 1971) is an American politician who has served in the Oklahoma House of Representatives from the 65th district since 2018.

 Oklahoma House of Representatives

 Hasenbeck ran in the 2014 state house election to succeed Joe Dorman as a member of the Democratic Party.
-She was defeated by Scooter Park, who she successfully primaried in 2018 as a member of the Republican Party, criticizing Park's vote to raise taxes to fund teacher wages.
-She served in the 57th Oklahoma Legislature and 58th Oklahoma Legislature.
+She was defeated by Scooter Park, who she defeated in the 2018 primary election as a member of the Republican Party.
+She criticized Park's vote to raise taxes to fund teacher wages.